People Finding A Better Way

 The corporate endorsement unit may also be added to a wall, either in a conference room, training room, hallway or lobby.
 Below are multiple examples of sample placement.
 Size, placement, and construction method will be determined on a per location basis with more information available in the appropriate section of the Brand Standards, Lobby / Entrance , Conference Room and, Hallways and Corridors.

 Conference Rooms and Training Rooms

 The key is to not overuse the themeline.
 The corporate endorsement unit may be displayed a maximum of one time in the conference room and/or training area.
 This applies even in cases where a large room can be separated into more than one room using dividers.
 It can be displayed in either of the two ways shown, either horizontally (version A) or stacked vertically (version B).
 Size, placement, and construction method will be determined on a per location basis.
-Material should be 1/4” (6mm) dimensional, horizontally brushed stainless steel or a metal laminate substitute affixed directly to the wall or face of a painted white panel.
+Material should be 1/4” (6mm) dimensional, horizontally brushed stainless steel, anodized aluminum or a metal laminate substitute affixed directly to the wall or face of a painted white panel.
 Whenever possible, the white panel should be a high gloss painted panel no smaller than 40″ (1016mm) tall, of varied length (based on application).
 High gloss paint finish to match RAL 9003 Signal White.
 Panel thickness is 2″ (51mm), mounted with the vertical center at eye level.

 Lobby and Photo Opp Areas